Moving children in care puts them at risk of exploitation says charity

 "I wouldn't want everyone knowing my history, it's not nice for everyone to know.
-We need what we need to protect the child effectively."'Voice in system'
+We need what we need to protect the child effectively."

 A UK government report last year said cross-boundary placements put a huge distance between the child and the social worker responsible for them, meaning they spend less time with the youngster.

 Ms Murphy said independent, professional advocacy could help.